Learn / Blog / Article

 After the redesign, compare the pre-change and post-change heatmaps to spot differences in people’s behavior.
 See if users are more compelled to take a desired action.
 Do they get confused when they click or tap on an element and are taken somewhere they didn’t expect?
 Are they ignoring or missing something you’d like them to focus on?

-Note: as a visual tool, a heatmap makes getting your point or message across easier, whether the recipient is your team or someone from another department.
+As a visual tool, a heatmap makes getting your message across easier, whether you’re discussing insights with your team or someone from another department.
 It’s a must-have for everyone involved in cross-functional collaboration.

 A cautionary tale